Skip to Content

 • Optimal Duration for Cleaning a Mower Carburetor

 The duration that the carburetor cleaner should rest on the lawn mower carburetor is another aspect that wasn’t clarified in the article.
-However, for best results, I suggest leaving the cleaner on for at least 15-20 minutes.
+However, I suggest leaving the cleaner on for at least 15-20 minutes for best results.
 This allows the solvents sufficient time to break down any grime or deposits.

 • Effective Lawn Mower Carburetor Cleaning Techniques